olavea/gatsby-theme-childrens-picture-book/theme/README.md

 | `imagePath` | `book/images` | Path to folder of images to turn into picture book pages |
 | `audioPath` | null          | Path to folder with a single audio file (optional)       |

-The `imagePath` folder must contain at least one image file.
-The picture book pages will be sorted alphabetically by filename.
+The `imagePath` folder must contain at least _one_ image file.
+The book's pages will be sorted alphabetically by filename.
 We suggest using a naming schema similar to this "01.jpg", "02.jpg" ...
 "99.jpg".

 #### Example usage